gitlabhq/gitlabhq/doc/pages/README.md

 | Specific project under a user's page  | `walter/area51`     | `https://walter.example.com/area51`     |
 | Specific project under a group's page | `therug/welovecats` | `https://therug.example.com/welovecats` |

+## Group pages

+You can create a group page in context of your group.
+The project for group page must be written in lower.

+If you have a group `TheRug` and pages are hosted under `Example.com` in order to create a group page create a new project named `therug.example.com`.

 ## Enable the pages feature in your project

 The GitLab Pages feature needs to be explicitly enabled for each project